llvm/clangd-www/config.md

 Conditions based on a file's path use the following form:

 - if the fragment came from a project directory, the path is relative
+(note: `./dir/.*` is an incorrect form for `dir` content in the project's root from the regex perspective, use `dir/.*` instead)
 - if the fragment is global (e.g. user config), the path is absolute
 - paths always use forward-slashes (UNIX-style)